tumanako/tumanako-inverter-fw-motorControl/src/sine/README.txt

 running through it.
 This gives us 32 pulses/rev. The pulses are counted by a timer (TIM1 in my case) with a heavily filtered trigger input.
 Without filtering, all the EMI spikes are counted as well
-I than created a task that polls the timer value every 100ms.
+I then created a task that polls the timer value every 100ms.
 So, when the motor runs at 1.25 rotations per second (75 rotations per minute) this would give us a counter value of 4 every 100ms.
 This gives us a scaling ratio of 3.2 digit/rotation.